A Curry-Howard Correspondence for Linear, Reversible Computation: Technical Background

 \end{exa}

-While a circular proof has multiple finite representations (depending on where the back-edge is placed), they can all be mapped back to the same infinite derivation via an infinite unfolding of the back-edge and forgetting the back-edge labels:
+While a(n infinite) circular proof has infinitely many circular representations (depending on where the back-edge is placed), an unfolding operation allows to map those representations to the circular derivation:

 \begin{defi}[Unfolding]